 There are four basic phases of the fat-protein-efficient diet, which you can cycle through as you see fit.

-- Phase 1: Eat more fats and fewer carbs.
-This is the traditional ketogenic diet that has become popular in recent years.
-Adherents to this diet believe that eating more fat leads to a healthier body and higher energy levels by increasing the production of ketones (byproducts of fat metabolism), which they claim help lower inflammation.
+• Phase 1: Eat more fats and fewer carbs.
+This is the traditional ketogenic diet The efficient type of diet that includes high protein and whole grain options has become popular in recent years.
+Adherents to this diet believe that eating more fat leads to a healthier body and higher energy levels by increasing the production of ketones (byproducts of fat metabolism), which help lower inflammation.

-- Phase 3: Eat more fat while adding some carbs back into your diet to be used as fuel instead of being stored away as fat cells!
+• Phase 3: Eat more fat while adding some carbs back into your diet to be used as fuel instead of stored away as fat cells!

 What is fat protein efficient metabolism?